RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-dolphin.md

 4. Press on `Tools` -> `Perform Online System Update` -> Choose your region
 ![Perform Online System Update](/images/Dolphin_RC24/1.jpg)

 If you have a homebrewed Wii console, you can use a [BootMii NAND dump](bootmii) instead of installing the Wii System menu via this method.
+See [this page](https://wiki.dolphin-emu.org/index.php?title=NAND_Usage_Guide) for more information.
 {: .notice--info}

 ##### Section II - Installing RiiConnect24